Your Keeper account and stored data will reside in the EU (Dublin) data center.

 A variety of filters are available to enable admins to map specific objects from Active Directory to Nodes, Roles, Teams and Users which can then be Managed by the Keeper Admin Console.
 It is important to understand what the individual filters do and how to apply them.
 Each domain can configure a Top Level Node which defines the root object where all filters will be applied.
 Each domain enabled can then set a Node filter, a Role filter, a Team filter and a User filter.
 These filters are used to define the objects which will be exported to the Keeper Admin Console.

 The Top Level Node can be set to a Distinguished Name path at any point in the Domain Tree.
 All applied filters will start from this path.
-As the name implies the DN Path defined becomes the Root of the organization in the Keeper Admin Console allow the Admin to define which portion of the tree to export.
+As the name implies the DN Path defined becomes the Root of the organization in the Keeper Admin Console allowing the Admin to define which portion of the tree to export.
 If the whole domain tree is to be exported the Top Level Node should be left undefined.

 Nodes define the Tree in the Keeper Admin Console.
 This provides a familiar organizational structure when managing Roles, Teams and Users.
 The default filter defined for all domains will map all Organizational Units with the exception of the Domain Controllers OU.
 Using standard LDAP filter syntax the OUs map can be reduced or additional objects such as containers could be mapped if necessary.